Client Settings - Outlook, Eudora, Thunderbird, Mac, iPad, Phone

 Outgoing Port | Outgoing Port: 465

-If you cannot send from port 465, we suggest you contact your ISP and ask for their outgoing mail server name. |
+If you cannot send from port 465, we suggest contacting your ISP and asking for their outgoing mail server name. |

 If you want a secure connection using SSL, please read the following article for more information on settings and configuring your email: